 - If we are using the standard deadlines, we must give you our answer within 30 calendar days after we receive your appeal if your appeal is about coverage for services you have not yet received.
 We will give you our decision sooner if your health condition requires us to. - However, if you ask for more time, or if we need to gather more information that may benefit you, we can take up to 14 more calendar days.
-If we decide to take extra days to make the decision, we will tell you in writing. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+If we decide to take extra days to make the decision, we will tell you in writing. - o If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(For more information about the process for making complaints, including fast complaints, see Section 9 of this chapter.) - If we do not give you an answer by the deadline above, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent outside organization.
-Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 30 calendar days after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written denial notice informing you that we have automatically sent your appeal to the Independent Review Organization for a Level 2 Appeal.
+(For more information about the process for making complaints, including fast complaints, see Section 9 of this chapter.) - o If we do not give you an answer by the deadline above (or by the end of the extended time period if we took extra days), we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent outside organization.
+Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 30 calendar days after we receive your appeal. - If our answer is no to part or all of what you requested, we will automatically send your appeal to the Independent Review Organization for a Level 2 Appeal.